Algorithms for Data Analysis

 - Tutorial class on unsupervised learning ( Slides)

-- Practical exercices ( Jupyter notebook)
+- Lab exercise: Digits recognition ( Jupyter notebook)

 Course Materials